 School service centres and school boards

 School service centres and school boards help ensure that children can attend school.
-They are required to inform you of your obligations under the Education Act as well as the educational services that your child is entitled to.
+They are required to inform you of your obligations under the Education Act This hyperlink will open in a new window. as well as the educational services that your child is entitled to.
 The Minister may request that a school service centre or school board verify a child’s situation.
 In that case, the school service centre or school board will follow up with the Minister and may refer problematic cases to the Director of Youth Protection after having advised you in writing.

 Penalties, fines and prosecution